hariomshandilya/create-a-Face-Detection-Android-App-using-Machine-Learning-KIT-on-Firebase/README.md

 Go through the steps mentioned for better understanding.
 Come back to Android Studio.
 Go to Tools -> Firebase -> Analytics -> Connect with Firebase -> Choose your project from the dialog box appeared -> Click Connect.
 (This step connects your android app to the Firebase)
+Step 3: Custom Assets and Gradle

+For enhancing the GUI either choose an image of .png format and add it in the res folder and set it as the background of main .xml file, or  set a background color by going to the design view of the layout and customizing background under Declared Attributes
+To, include the ML KIT dependencies, in the app, go to Gradle Script -> build.gradle(Module:app) and add an implementation mentioned below: implementation ‘com.google.firebase:firebase-ml-vision:17.0.0’

+Now copy the below-mentioned text, and paste it at the very end of the app level Gradle, outside all the brackets as shown in the image below. apply plugin: ‘com.google.gms.google-services’